 Traveling in Antartica

-Also known as the white continent, Antarctica is the only continent that does not have any indigenous people, trees or even its own land based wildlife.
+Also known as the white continent, Antarctica is the only continent that does not have any indigenous people, trees, or even its own land based wildlife.
 Also a land of extremes, the record temperature of 128 below zero was recorded in Vostok Station which is cold enough to shatter steel!
-By average Antarctica is the windiest, coldest, and driest continent.
+By average, Antarctica is the windiest, coldest, and driest the continent.
 As a matter of fact, it’s considered to be the largest desert in the world, as it gets even less precipitation than the Sahara!

 Despite the harsh conditions of the continent, each Austral summer Antarctica is visited by penguins, seals, whales, and birds that use Antarctica as a breeding ground and then return to the sea or other parts of the world.
 Some mistakenly believe that polar bears live here, but with the exception of one species there actually are no bears in the southern hemisphere.
 While deep inland you’ll always find extreme temperatures year around, the coastal areas can be pretty reasonable during the Austral summer from October to February.
 These regions often see temperatures slightly above freezing, making this the only ideal time to visit for both travelers and wildlife.